Create and use multiple grading schemes in a course.

 5. Edit the default grading scheme in the following ways:

 - Provide a Scheme name.

-- Indicate which assignment grades you want counted under Included Assignments.
+- Indicate which assignment grades you want to be counted under Include Assignments.

-- Adjust the Relative Category Weights in the course.
+- Adjust the Grade scale in the course.

 - Indicate if you want to exclude lowest-scored activities in each category and how many using Dropped Scores.

-- Select Save.
-Note: Select Add if you'd like create another scheme and select the garbage can (delete) icon next to a scheme to remove it.
+Note: Select Add if you'd like to create another scheme and select the garbage can (delete) icon next to a scheme to remove it.